Michael Mansfield: Lockerbie bombing

-Mansfield has been married three times.
-He was married for 19 years to Melian Bordes, with whom he had five children (Jonathan, Anna, Louise, Leo and Kieran), and for 30 years to the artist/filmmaker Yvette Vanson, from whom he separated in 2014 and with whom he had a son (Fred).
-He has been with his current wife, Yvette Greenway, a well-known snooker player, since 2015.
-His daughter, Anna, took her own life in May 2015.

 Political views

 In November 2019, along with other public figures, Mansfield signed a letter supporting Labour Party leader Jeremy Corbyn, describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world", and endorsed Corbyn in the 2019 UK general election.
 In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Jeremy Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."

 Charity work

+He is an environmental and animal rights activist and in 2019 said that meat may become banned in the future, and there should be a law made to criminalise ecocide, or destruction of the environment as a result of intensive animal agriculture.
 Mansfield is a patron of the animal rights organisation Viva!
-(Vegetarians International Voice for Animals) and refers to animal production as "genocide".
+(Vegetarians International Voice for Animals) and refers to meat production as "genocide".

 He is also patron of Hastings Advice and Representation Centre, a charity providing free welfare benefit advice and representation for local people in Hastings, East Sussex and the surrounding area.
 He is a co-founder and trustee of the charity Silence of Suicide (SOS).

-He is an environmental and animal rights activist and has recently stated that meat may become banned in the future, and there should be a law made to criminalise ecocide, or destruction of the environment as a result of intensive animal agriculture.